 Because personality disorders describe long-standing and enduring patterns of behavior, they are most often diagnosed in adulthood.
 It is uncommon for them to be diagnosed in childhood or adolescence, because a child or teen is under constant development, personality changes, and maturation.
 However, if it is diagnosed in a child or teen, the features must have been present for at least 1 year.

-Dependent personality disorder is diagnosed in between 0.5 and 0.6 percent of the general population.
+Dependent personality disorder is diagnosed in 0.5 to 0.6 percent of the general population.

 How is Dependent Personality Disorder Diagnosed?

 Personality disorders such as dependent personality disorder are typically diagnosed by a trained mental health professional, such as a psychologist or psychiatrist.
 Family physicians and general practitioners are generally not trained or well-equipped to make this type of psychological diagnosis.
 So while you can initially consult a family physician about this problem, they should refer you to a mental health professional for diagnosis and treatment.
 There are no laboratory, blood, or genetic tests that are used to diagnose dependent personality disorder.

 Many people with dependent personality disorder don’t seek out treatment.
 People with personality disorders, in general, do not often seek out treatment until the disorder starts to significantly interfere or otherwise impact a person’s life.
 This most often happens when a person’s coping resources are stretched too thin to deal with stress or other life events.